FAQs

 My child takes daily medication.
 How will this be handled?

 Each school has medication distribution guidelines in accordance with their district’s medication distribution policy.
 Please talk with your child’s teacher or principal to obtain all required medication forms.
-The onsite Registered Nurse will be responsible for storing and administering daily medications to your child.
-All medications, prescription and over the counter, must be in their originally labeled bottle.
-There are no exceptions to this rule.
+Osprey Camp Staff will not distribute medication to campers — this must be completed by a school employee.

 My child is a bedwetter.
 How will this be handled?

-Our experienced, knowledgeable, and extremely sensitive OSPREY Camp staff are trained to work with our students who experience frequent or infrequent bedwetting.
-Our goal is for your child to feel as comfortable as possible and be dry and successful while at camp.
+Our goal is for your child to feel as comfortable as possible and successful while at camp.
 There is no shame in bedwetting, it can occur at any age, and discussing our staff’s plan with your child in advance is also very helpful.
-Please Note: If your child is a bedwetter, please include this information on their Permission Slip.
-Below are the strategies we implement for bedwetters:

-3. If your child is a bedwetter, we will discreetly inform their Mentors for privacy and emotional support purposes.
+1. If your child is a bedwetter, we will discreetly inform their Mentors for privacy and emotional support purposes.
 Mentors understand this sensitive information must be kept private.

-4. Mentors will check for wet sleeping bags every morning once students have been dismissed to the bell and exit the cabin.
+3. Osprey Camp Staff will check for wet sleeping bags every morning once students have been dismissed to the bell and exit the cabin.
 If a sleeping bag is wet, we will also replace their sleeping bag with a temporary one while washing theirs.

 My child is a sleepwalker.
 How will this be handled?

-Our experienced and knowledgeable OSPREY Camp staff work frequently with sleepwalkers.
-Your child’s safety is our #1 priority during their time away from home.
 Please Note: If your child is a sleepwalker, please include this information on their Permission Slip.
-Below are the strategies we implement for sleepwalkers:

 1. Discreetly inform their cabin Mentors for safety purposes.
 Mentors understand this sensitive information must be kept private.